 Is it possible to achieve an ideal body weight after gastric banding?

 The answer is yes.
 It is possible to get to an ideal body weight after gastric banding surgery.
 Most people lose about half of the excess weight after this procedure during the first year.
 Maximum weight loss with the Lap Band is usually achieved in 3 to 4 years.
 Compared to other procedures, Lap-Band induced weight loss is more gradual and better tolerated by the body (less hair loss or nutritional deficiencies).
 Most weight loss operations will help patients achieve their desired weight, but the maintenance of that achievement will depend on that patient’s ability to implement the necessary lifestyle changes to maintain a low caloric intake/high caloric expenditure ratio.

 After losing weight, can I have the Lap-Band removed?

 Many patients ask whether they can have the Lap Band removed after they have achieved their goal weight.
 While it is very easy to remove the Lap Band, it is meant to stay in place for as long as it is functioning properly and is helping the patient to lose or maintain weight.
 In my experience, the removal of the Lap Band or even its deflation is associated with weight regain which sometimes can be significant and irreversible.

 How do I know if my Lap-Band needs an adjustment?

 The decision to inflate or deflate the Lap Band (Lap Band adjustment) I always make together with the patient.
-Typically, I will recommend to inflate the band if, in spite of patient’s best efforts, there is no weight loss for 2 weeks or any weight regain.
-The recommendation to deflate is frequently related to the Band being too tight, patient getting pregnant (which is very common in young women after major weight loss), and patient traveling to extremely high altitudes or remote locations where access to care may be limited.
+Typically, I will recommend inflating the band if, in spite of the patient’s best efforts, there is no weight loss for 2 weeks or any weight regain.
+The recommendation to deflate is frequently related to the Band being too tight, patients getting pregnant (which is very common in young women after major weight loss), and patients traveling to extremely high altitudes or remote locations where access to care may be limited.